 Trees are required to be preserved except when their removal is required for construction, demolition, grading, utilities, and other development impacts.
-Not more than 25 percent of onsite tree canopy maybe removed below the overall 40 percent site canopy coverage standard unless mitigation is provided according to MMC 16.32.042.D.
+Not more than 25 percent of onsite existing tree canopy may be removed below the overall 40 percent site canopy coverage standard unless mitigation is provided according to MMC 16.32.042.D.
 Tree species on the Oregon Noxious Weed List or Milwaukie Invasive Tree List are not to be included in the total canopy coverage calculations.
-Affordable housing developments that meet the exemption standards in MMC 3.60.050 (A)1 and 2 may remove up to 50% of the existing canopy below the 40 % site canopy coverage standard without mitigation.
-See Table 16.32.042 B1.
 Public right-of-way is not considered part of the development site for the purposes of these calculations.